-All movement in and around school should be purposeful, calm and quiet.
-Noise levels should be kept to a minimum, and staff should ensure that all children are suitably supervised at all times.
-When moving through school in large groups or whole classes, children should walk in single file.
+All movement in and around school should be purposeful and noise levels should be kept to a minimum.
+Staff should see that all children are suitably supervised when moving around the school.
+When moving through the school in large groups/classes, children are to walk in single file.
+Staff should regularly remind children that 'wonderful walking means no talking.'